jayden11/QuantEcon.site/job-web-developer.rst

 4. Knowledge of server requirements (AWS infrastructure, scalability, etc)
 5. Ability to work under limited supervision, with the ability to work remotely

-The successful applicant would work with our front-end developer, along with the QuantEcon team.
-This project involves initial build, testing, and launch of the site.
-There is also an opportunity for a subsequent ongoing maintenance contract addressing issues and developing new functionality and features over the next 12 to 24 months.
+This project aim is to develop a minimum viable product; build, testing, and launch.

-If this opportunity sounds interesting, please send through a resume and single page cover letter introducing yourself.
-The cover letter should detail your relevant skills and addressing the criteria above.
-If you have further questions about this opportunity please contact Matthew McKay at **jobs@quantecon.org**.
+If you would like further information about this opportunity please contact Andrij Stachurski at **dr.drij@gmail.com**.